MicrosoftDocs/power-automate-docs/articles/desktop-flows/troubleshoot.md

 - Identify whether a process displaying the string **EbmV0LnBpcGU6Ly8rLw==** exists.

-- If such a process exists, stop the process identified in the previous step and try again to launch Power Automate.
+- If such a process exists, stop the process identified in the previous step, and try again to launch Power Automate.

 As a permanent fix, you can stop the process causing the issue from running.
 Alternatively,  if it's an internal process, you can change it to use a more specific endpoint, such as **net.pipe://localhost/something**.

 If none of the above is possible, specify Power Automate executables to run as administrator.
 However, this solution may not solve the issue in all cases, and it will cause a UAC prompt to appear each time.

 ## Change the on-premises Service account
 The UIFlowService uses the virtual account “NT SERVICE\UIFlowService”.
-This account needs the ability to “Logon as a service” in order to successfully startup.
+This account needs the ability to “Log on as a service” in order to successfully startup.

 Most environments wouldn't require to change the default configuration.
-If your company has some restrictions in place, you can either ask your domain administrator to grant “NT SERVICE\UIFlowService” the right to “Logon as a service” or change the account here with an allowed one.
+If your company has some restrictions in place, you can either ask your domain administrator to grant “NT SERVICE\UIFlowService” the right to “Log on as a service” or change the account here with an allowed one.
 1. Select **Change account**
 1. Select **This account**
 1. Provide the new account.
 Ex: DOMAIN\AlexJohnson